Jensbeltman/CharucoBoardToSVG/README.md

 # CharucoBoardToSVG

 There are two programs to generate Charucoboards.
+There is also a program to create a single board with a grid of markers.

 ## make_charucoboards